Botanical Name: Fortunella spp.

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.

 Humidity: Try to maintain at least 40% relative humidity around your plant.
-Put the container on a tray of wet pebbles and mist the foliage to increase humidity.
+Use a cool-mist room humidifier near the plant.

 Temperature: Average room temperatures 65-75°F/18-24°C are ideal year-round.
 This citrus tree will tolerate a minimum of 50°F/10°C in winter.